 - If you have access to a washing machine there and then, it is best to get the stain out as soon as possible.
 You can apply some pre-stain remover

 ,or make your own with a bit of baking soda and water.

 - Then wash as normal (preferably at 30 degrees or lower).

 - Your stain should now be removed.
 If that didn’t work, try the last two steps again.
 If it is still there, you might consider buying some clothes dye and make the whole item of clothing red to hide the stain…

 For more tips on how to remove other stains visit Stain Removal Tips.

 Everyone knows the story of the white shirt which was washed with the red jumper, and a new pink wardrobe ensued.
 Be careful.

 When you are loading the washing machine, put the items in one by one and shake out any trousers which may have clothes trapped in them.
-Check all your pockets; remove any tissues, pens, money.
+Check all your pockets; remove any tissues, pens, earphones and money.

 If you don’t have many whites but need to do a wash, ask your flatmates if they have any and you can load the washing machine together so you are saving time and electricity.

 These can be hard to interpret if you’re not familiar with them.
 All clothing labels will have information instructing how they should be cared for – washing temperatures, cycles and whether or not they can be ironed, tumbled dried or if they should be dry cleaned.
 It is advisable to always check these labels on new clothes.